kalandhar26/interviewprograms/MyProjects/DeploymentProcess.md

 - **Jenkins** for **automation**,
 - **Docker** for **containerization**, and
 - **Kubernetes** hosted on AWS EKS for **orchestration**.
-- The process ensured **consistent, reliable deployments** with zero downtime.
+- This process ensures **consistent, reliable deployments** with zero downtime.
 - We follow a bi-weekly release cycle after thorough QA and UAT.
 - My role involved **integrating CI/CD pipelines and Dockerizing microservices**, collaborating closely with the DevOps team.